mptsonev/mptsonev/README.md

 ### Step four - put it all together :nut_and_bolt:

 Building everything together consistently is a must.
-You won't hear the famous *It runs on my PC* anymore, if you use:
+You won't hear the famous *It runs on my PC* anymore if you use:

 * Maven
 * Webpack